Travel booking systems ‘wide open’ to abuse – report

 Updated Legacy travel booking systems disclose travellers’ private information, security researchers warn.

-Travel bookings worldwide are maintained in a handful of Global Distributed Systems (GDS) built around mainframe computers linked to the web but without adequate security controls, say the researchers.
+Travel bookings worldwide are maintained in a handful of Global Distribution Systems (GDS) built around mainframe computers linked to the web but without adequate security controls, say the researchers.
 “The systems have since been interwoven with web services, but still lack several web security best practices,” according to researchers from German security firm Security Research Labs.

 The three largest travel booking systems - Amadeus, Sabre, and Travelport - administer more than 90 per cent of flight reservations as well as numerous hotel, car, and other travel bookings.